vercel/vercel/examples/hydrogen-2/README.md

 ## Environment Variables

 Using Hydrogen requires a few [environment variables](https://shopify.dev/docs/custom-storefronts/hydrogen/environment-variables) to be set in order to properly connect to Shopify.
-For this template, the minimal set of environment variables are defined in the `vercel.json` file, which will be applied to the deployment when deployed to Vercel.
-However, you should migrate these default environment variables to your Project's Environment Variables configuration in the Vercel dashboard (or using the `vc env` commands), and update them according to your needs (also change the `SESSION_SECRET` to your own value).
-Once that is done, delete the `vercel.json` file from your project to prevent the environment variables defined there from taking precedence.
+Set these environment variables to your Project's Environment Variables configuration in the Vercel dashboard (or using the `vc env` commands), and update them according to your needs (also change the `SESSION_SECRET` to your own value).

 ## Local development